 Joan Katz is from Houston, TX, and is a Past President of a Branch of National Women's League and the Lions Club.
 She has been an AZA advisor, held many offices in Beth Yeshurun Sisterhood and Hadassah.
-She is a life-time member of the Houston Livestock show and Fort Bend County Fair.
-Joan enjoys cooking.
-Joan attended the University of Oklahoma and the University of Houston.
-She is a member of Alpha Epsilon Phi sorority.
-Rabbi Jimmy Kessler is the founder and first president of the Texas Jewish Historical Society.
-He is the Rabbi Emeritus of Congregation B'nai Israel in Galveston.
-When he was a rabbinical student at HUC-JIR in Cincinnati, Ohio, he discovered that there were only two cards on Texas Jews in the card catalogue in the school's library.
+She is a life-time member of the Houston card catalogue in the school's library.
 Several years later, he wrote letters, held a meeting, and the Texas Jewish Historical Society was born.
 (Read the full story on our web site.)
 He was the Director of the Hillel Foundation at the University of Texas in Austin before assuming the pulpit in Galveston.
 He was the first rabbi in the history of Freemasonry in Texas to be elected the presiding officer of a Masonic lodge.
 He served as the Chaplain of the Galveston County Sheriff's Office and as a visiting Rabbi at UTMB.
 Jimmy and his wife, Shelley, enjoy their children and grandchildren.
 In 2018, a street near the Temple was renamed Rabbi Jimmy Kessler Drive in honor of his Double-Chai Anniversary at Congregation B'nai Israel.
-Molly Kristall, was born in Duisburg-Hamborn, Germany, and arrived in the U.S. with her family in December, 1949.
-Her father served in WW I and WWII.
-He was in the Lodz